aws/copilot-cli/site/content/docs/manifest/lb-web-service.en.md

           port: 8080

         nlb:
-          port: 8080/tcp // exposed port 8080 of the main container i.e. frontend on the nlb port "8080/tcp"
+          port: 8080/tcp              # Traffic on port 8080/tcp is forwarded to the main container, on port 8080.
           additional_rules:
-            - port: 8084/tcp // exposed port 8084 of the main container i.e. frontend on the nlb port "8084/tcp
+            - port: 8084/tcp          # Traffic on port 8084/tcp is forwarded to the main container, on port 8084.
-            - port: 8085/tcp  // exposed port 3000 of the sidecar container i.e. envoy on the nlb port "8085/tcp
+            - port: 8085/tcp          # Traffic on port 8085/tcp is forwarded to the sidecar "envoy", on port 3000.
-              target_port: 3000 # optional. if the target_port is not same as that of corresponding nlb port
-              target_container: envoy # if not specified, default is set to the main container
+              target_port: 3000
+              target_container: envoy

         http:
           path: '/'
-          target_port: 8083 // exposed port 8083 of the main container i.e. frontend on the path "/"
+          target_port: 8083           # Traffic on "/" is forwarded to the main container, on port 8083.
           additional_rules:
+            - path: 'customerdb'
-            - target_port: 8081 // exposed port 8081 of the main container i.e. frontend on the path "customerdb"
+              target_port: 8081       # Traffic on "/customerdb" is forwarded to the main container, on port 8083.
-              path: 'customerdb'
+            - path: 'admin'
-            - target_port: 8082 // exposed port 8082 of the sidecar container i.e. envoy on the path "admin"
+              target_port: 8082       # Traffic on "/admin" is forwarded to the sidecar "envoy", on port 8082.
               target_container: envoy
-              path: 'admin'

         sidecars:
           envoy: